tanishkamehta000/airline-database-flight-tracking/README.md

 # Airline Database Flight Tracking Simulation
+This project is an airline flight simulation app that models core airline operations including flights, routes, passengers, and bookings.
+It allows users to schedule flights, manage reservations, and simulate scenarios such as overbooking or delays, all while enforcing constraints through a database-backed system.
+The app is designed to replicate real-world airline processes and provides a platform for testing and analyzing scheduling and booking strategies in a controlled environment.

 ## Instructions to set up app:
 To set up the app, first install Node.js and Python 3.
 Create a virtual environment and install the necessary dependencies (pip install -r requirements.txt).
 Then configure the .env file to your specific MySQL information, and set up the database/stored procedures by running the following instructions: